jiaoshuntian/ivory-operator/docs/content/references/crd.md

-The secret containing the replication client certificates and keys for secure connections to the PostgreSQL server.
+The secret containing the replication client certificates and keys for secure connections to the IvorySQL server.
 It will need to contain the client TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
 NOTE: If CustomReplicationClientTLSSecret is provided, CustomTLSSecret MUST be provided and the ca.crt provided must be the same.

 <table>
     <thead>